Recurrence time in the quantum dynamics of the 1D Bose gas: Introduction

-In this Letter, we present concrete examples of recurrence for some quantum states in the 1D Bose gas, and we evaluate the recurrence time for them.
+In this paper, we present concrete examples of recurrence for some types of quantum states in the 1D Bose gas with the delta-function interactions, and we evaluate numerically the recurrence time for them.
 Let us call the squared amplitude between an initial state and the time-evolved state the {\it fidelity}.
-We observe that periodic patterns appear in the fidelity as a function of time for several different values of the interaction strength.
-We thus evaluate the recurrence time by the shortest period of time among the observed peridic patterns.
-Here, the system size is small and the number of particles $N$ is given by $N$ = 8, 20, and 30, typically.
-As an initial state we employ the quantum state given by the superposition of all the type-II excitations \cite{Lieb-Liniger}.
-We remark that the quantum state has the same density profile as a dark soliton \cite{quantum-soliton}.
-Furthermore, in the cases of infinite and zero interaction strength, i.e., in the free-fermionic and free-bosonic regimes, respectively, we can rigorously calculate the recurrence time for various quantum states.
-For instance, we derive the recurrence time for the quantum state associated with a dark soliton which is constructed from the type-II excitations.
-Moreover, we suggest that the recurrence phenomena in the Letter can be observed in experiments of cold atomic systems.
-We show that the recurrence time in the 1D Bose gas is given typically by the order of minutes or seconds in cold atomic gases trapped in one dimension \cite{Kinoshita}.
-It is much shorter than the age of the universe.

-It is nontrivial to evaluate recurrence time in an interacting quantum system.
-We recall that a recurrent phenomenon occurs very rarely in a measurable period of time, although the time evolution of an isolated quantum system is recurrent for any number $N$ of particles.
-Fortunately at some values of interaction strength, periodic structures appear in the time evolution of the fidelity in the 1D Bose gas, and we can determine the recurrence time by the shortest period of time of the observed peridic patterns.
-We remark that quantum collapse and revival in a one-atom maser were experimentally demonstrated, which had been studied in the Jaynes-Cummings model \cite{QCR}.
-However, it has not been observed that recurrence of a quantum state occurs in a quantum many-body system.

-For the free-fermionic and free-bosonic regimes We derive the recurrence time rigorously in the 1D Bose gas and show that it is proportional to the square of the number of particles, $N^2$.
-For some quantum systems it is shown that relaxation times diverge exponentially with respect to $N$ \cite{Emch, Radin, Kastner}.
-Since recurrence times are much longer than relaxation times, we expect that the recurrence time also increases exponentially with respect to $N$ for a generic quantum many-body system.

-The time evolution of ``a quantum dark-soliton state'' of the 1D Bose gas was recently obtained numerically and exactly by the Bethe ansatz method \cite{SKKD1,quantum-soliton}.
-We construct the localized many-body state with a density notch by superposing the Bethe ansatz eigenstates of Lieb's type-II excitations \cite{Lieb-Liniger} for the 1D Bose gas.
-We suggest that the quantum state corresponds to the quantum state of a dark soliton realized in the experiments of cold atomic systems trapped in one dimension.
+We numerically determine the recurrence time by the shortest interval of time in which the value of the fidelity returns to a value larger than 0.9 for the first time in the time evolution after the initial time.
+We observe periodic patterns in the time evolution of the fidelity for different values of the interaction strength.
+We also show numerically the recurrence of the density profile for the quantum states.
+Here we expect that the density profile can be measured in experiments, while it is not easy to measure the fidelity.